 You guys, it’s Friday.
 It’s also Super Bowl weekend.
 Needless to say, I think there might be some cold ones drank this weekend.

-And while there are a lot of issues surround beer and its environmental impact — growing barley uses a lot of energy and water; can introduce harmful fertilizers and pesticides into the environment; its production uses a lot of energy and a ton of water; packaging can be problematic, as well as transportation and refrigeration — there are some better options out there.
+And while there are a lot of issues surrounding beer and its environmental impact — growing barley uses a lot of energy and water; it can introduce harmful fertilizers and pesticides into the environment; its production uses a lot of energy and a ton of water; packaging can be problematic, as well as transportation and refrigeration — there are better options out there.

 - Look for options that are organic — Organic options can reduce a little bit of the environmental footprint by introducing less chemicals into the environment.